Skip to content

 106

-def bivariate_quantiles_v(y: np.ndarray, u: np.ndarray, v: np.ndarray) -> np.ndarray:
+def bivariate_quantiles_v(y: np.ndarray, tau: np.ndarray, v: np.ndarray) -> np.ndarray:

-"""Evaluate vector quantiles for a given set of dual weights.
+"""Evaluate vector quantiles for fixed dual weights.

 Args: